namolnad/local-well-known/README.md

 If the `--entitlements-file` argument is included, your entitlements file will be automatically updated to include the tunnel url for applinks and webcredentials.

 ## Other Options

-### No Autotrust SSH
-If you prefer to manage your ssh fingerprint trusting yourself, you can set the `--no-auto-trust-ssh` flag.
-Otherwise, `ssh-keyscan` will be used to add `localhost.run`'s SSH fingerprint to your `~/.ssh/known_hosts` file.

 ### Port
 By default, a local server will be hosted on port 8080.
 If this port is already in use, you can select a different port by setting the `--port` option.